WaterRower Oxbridge Rowing Machine Review

 WaterRower Oxbridge Comfort

 The handle is light, durable, and is ergonomically shaped to fit comfortably in your hands.
-No complaints were made about the handles, which is a good thing!

 The heel rests hold your heels firmly and the footboards can be adjusted in a matter of seconds to accommodate users with different shoe sizes.
 Nylon straps are used to secure users’ feet when they row.
-The footrests don’t pivot, but your feet are still able to move naturally as you row.
-Overall, the footrests are comfortable.

 Below is a great video of a WaterRower in action (different wood type)